 The best source of freshly harvested cannabis is a personal garden.
 If this isn’t an option, we recommend contacting your local dispensary or caregiver.
 Both dispensaries and caregivers are willing to work with these patients, as commercial gardens produce significant quantities of fan leaves that can be harvested at any time in the plant’s life cycle.

 Are there any other ways to get relief without the high?

 Yes!
-Hemp derived CBD products like tinctures, salves, and ingestible gel caps all provide relief without the traditional high caused by THC.
-This is because CBD is non-psychoactive in all forms and has a greater medical efficacy than THC – this is why CBD is used to treat children and the elderly.
+Hemp-derived CBD products like tinctures, salves, and ingestible gel caps all provide relief without the traditional high caused by THC.
+This is because CBD is non-psychoactive in all forms and has greater medical efficacy than THC – this is why CBD is used to treat children and the elderly.
 The best part?
 CBD is completely legal to purchase online and can be shipped to all 50 states.

 Does Juiced Cannabis Contain CBD?